cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <i>bool</i>
 </td>
 <td>
-   <p>EnablePDB indicates whether the PodDisruptionBudgets (PDB) will be created for the cluster.
+   <p>Manage the <code>PodDisruptionBudget</code> resources within the cluster.
+When
-When set to true, the PDB will be created.
-If turned off (set to false), no PDB will be created, and any existing PDB associated with the cluster will be destroyed.</p>
+configured as <code>true</code> (default setting), the pod disruption budgets will safeguard the primary node from being terminated.
+Conversely, setting it to <code>false</code> will result in the absence of any
+<code>PodDisruptionBudget</code> resource, permitting the shutdown of all nodes
+hosting the PostgreSQL cluster.
+This latter configuration is advisable for any PostgreSQL cluster employed for development/staging purposes.</p>
 </td>
 </tr>
 </tbody>